 We’ve all heard the saying - “ The only constant in life is change” by the Greek philosopher Heraclitus.
 In this dynamic world, markets (or industries) are evolving.
 They are adapting to new needs and changes.
 Similarly, the education industry is progressing and accommodating new trends as well.
 Learning starts from home and parents are the first teachers children are exposed to.
 With digital skills getting popular around the world, it is imperative that we prepare our children to adapt to this modern industry.

 Introducing computer programming to your children is a recommended move in that direction.
 However, guiding your kids to learn programming might seem daunting at first, especially for those who are not familiar with the nuances of code.
 Fortunately, there are tons of resources available in the form of apps, videos, softwares and tutorials to help you get started over some fundamentals.

 "Everyone should learn how to code.
 It teaches you how to think."

 So where to begin?

-This write-up will guide you through some resources that can help you maneuver your way through programming.
-It will give you a head start and guide you to help your children to understand programming.
+This write-up will guide you through some of the resources that can help you maneuver your way through programming.
+It will give you a head start and guide you to help your children understand programming better.